Registering in Ter Apel

 Why you fled

-The police will take pictures of you and take your fingerprints.
-The police search your clothing and luggage.
-The police might confiscate your phone to search.
-The police register your data, photos and fingerprints in a national system: the undefined
+The police take pictures of you and take your fingerprints.
+The police record your information, photos and fingerprints in a Dutch national system: the

 The remainder of the steps in this series on the asylum process do not apply to you if: